-- (1) Conference with the parent, student, and the principal or designee. - (2) Referral to student services team/and or the Pupil Personnel Worker for appropriate intervention. - (3) Probationary time period verbal agreement. - (4) Written contract. - (5) After-school detention. - (6) Saturday school (nonteaching day attendance). - (7) Removal of school privileges. - (8) Restriction of extracurricular activities. - (9) In-school suspension. - (10) Referral to student services for possible outside referral to court or other agencies for violation of the compulsory attendance law.

-- c.
-High Schools - Following the second day of unlawful absence in a semester course, the parent will be notified in writing of the imminent danger of loss of the one-half credit for the course.
+- (1) Conference with the parent, student, and the principal or designee. - (2) Referral to student services team/and or the Pupil Personnel Worker for appropriate intervention. - (3) Probationary time period verbal agreement. - (4) Written contract. - (5) After-school detention. - (6) Saturday school (nonteaching day attendance). - (7) Removal of school privileges. - (8) Restriction of extracurricular activities. - (9) In-school suspension. - (10) Referral to student services for possible outside referral to court or other agencies for violation of the compulsory attendance law. - 3.
+High Schools - a.
+Following the second day of unlawful absence in a semester course, the parent will be notified in writing of the imminent danger of loss of the one-half credit for the course.
 On the fifth day of unlawful absence, the student may lose credit for the semester course.

-Parents will be notified in writing of the loss of credit and made aware of the appeals process.

-- (2) Following the sixth day of unlawful absence in a full-year course, the parent will be notified in writing of the imminent danger of loss of the full one credit for the course.
-On the eleventh day of unlawful absence, the student may lose credit for the fullyear course.
-Parents will be notified in writing of the loss of credit and made aware of the appeals process. - d.
-Elementary and Middle Schools Students who have been absent twenty days by the end of the third quarter must be reviewed for possible retention during promotion/non-promotion conferences. - F. Procedures to Monitor Attendance and Verify Absences/Tardiness c.
-Absentees will be noted on the student roster, recorded in the database, and appear in the daily bulletin
+Parents will be notified in writing of the loss of credit and made aware of the appeals process. - b.
+Following the ninth day of unlawful absence in a full-year course, the parent will be notified in writing of the imminent danger of loss of the full one credit for the course.
+On the eighteenth day of unlawful absence, the student may lose credit for the fullyear course.
+Parents will be notified in writing of the loss of credit and made aware of the appeals process. - 4.
+Elementary and Middle Schools - a.
+Students who have been absent twenty days by the end of the third quarter must be reviewed for possible retention during promotion/non-promotion conferences. - F. Procedures to Monitor Attendance and Verify Absences/Tardiness